Friends of Alton Station

 Taking a step back, our careful removal option is not in Network Rail's budget.
 In July 2017 we presented Network Rail with our first plan for removal using a fabricated steel "cat's cradle" support and a rail-mounted crane to lift it out.
 We were hoping to lift the centre section to one side for restoration.
 All the work over the working railway has to be done by Network Rail-approved contractors and they quoted £130,000 for this work as an 'extra over' cost.
 We have recently established that this sum includes an extra day of closure of the line in case there were a time overrun.

 The two locations we had considered for locating the removed section near the station turned out to be unrealistic and, when coupled with the £130k pricetag, we realised that we needed a rethink.
 We therefore proposed to do without the steel cradle and the rail-mounted crane, and to dismantle the bridge in the car park so that we could store the bridge parts off-site.
 We told Network Rail about this idea in April 2018, but it is apparent that they ignored us and only now are they considering our ideas.
-We don't believe that our proposal will cost any extra to do, but after two recent meetings with Network Rail representatives, it has been made clear that FAS has got to commission and fund the engineering data to prove our case.
-This is likely to cost in the region of £12k.
+We don't believe that our proposal will cost any extra to do, but after two meetings with Network Rail in 2018, we were required to commission and fund the engineering data to prove our case.